Yan-Oliveira/doc-fao/content/dynamic-field-database/admin/processes-automation.rst

 Processes & Automation
 ======================

-This package makes it possible to create dynamic fields of the type *Database*, which can configuration items in tickets.
+This package makes it possible to create dynamic fields of the type *Database*, which can store data from external databases in tickets.

 .. toctree::
    :maxdepth: 3